ssuryanarayanan/Qi-Docs/docs/QiNamespaces.rst

   void

 **Notes**
   You must have at least one namespace in a tenant.
-If a tenant contains only one namespace, it cannot be deleted.
+If a tenant contains only one namespace, the namespace cannot be deleted.
   Deleting a tenant does not change the maximum number of allowed namespaces within a tenant.